ChrstphrHll/npc_gen/students/Ramona Saida.md

   int: 12
   str: 11
   wis: 17
-track: Exploration
-trait: I'm oblivious to etiquette and social expectations.
-trait1: Predictable
-trait2: Evil
 year: 3
+guild: Alderden
+partyID: 24
 ---
 # Ramona Saida
 ---
 ### Description
 - 3rd year Dragonborn Druid in Alderden
-- short spines, Brown eyes, and green skin
+- short spines, Violet Red eyes, and green skin
 - Is Predictable and Evil, and has Courage as their ideal

 ### Organizations